jessicapicarelli/cloud-it-risk-assessment-biomedcloud/README.md

 This is a fictional portfolio project created for educational and professional development purposes.

 BiomedCloud does not represent a real organization, and the assessment does not describe professional experience or a real-world client engagement.
+All AWS resources referenced in this project were created and tested in a personal, isolated AWS sandbox account, using no real patient data.

 ## Author